National Hockey League rules: Penalties

 A penalty is a punishment for infractions of the rules.
 A referee makes most penalty calls while the linesmen may call only obvious technical infractions such as too many men on the ice.
 In the NHL, the linesmen may also stop play due to player injury, and may report to the referees, during any stoppage in play, any circumstances pertaining to major, match, or misconduct penalties, abuse of officials (physical or otherwise), unsportsmanlike conduct, or double-minor penalties for high-sticking causing injury, that were not detected by the referees.

 During a penalty, the player who committed the infraction is sent to the penalty box.
+When a goaltender is penalized, a player who was on the ice at the time of the infraction goes to the penalty box, and the goalie stays in game.
 Small infractions are deemed minor penalties, and the player is kept off the ice for two minutes of gameplay.
-A larger infraction such as high-sticking that causes the victimized player to have a visible physical injury is deemed a double-minor, and the perpetrator is kept off the ice for four minutes.
+A larger infraction, such as high-sticking that causes a visible physical injury, is deemed a double-minor, and the perpetrator is kept off the ice for four minutes.
 More dangerous infractions, such as fighting, are deemed major penalties and have a duration of five minutes.
 The penalized team cannot replace the player on the ice and is thus short-handed for the duration of the penalty.
 Normally, hockey teams have five skaters (plus the goaltender) on the ice.
 If a minor or major penalty is called, play becomes "five-on-four"—five skaters versus four skaters.
 This situation is called a power play for the non-penalized team and a penalty kill for the penalized team; a team is far more likely to score on a power play than during normal play.
 If the penalized team is scored on during a minor penalty, the penalty immediately terminates.
 A double-minor is divided into two separate two-minute minor penalties that are served consecutively.
 This means that if a goal is scored by the team on the power play before the first minor is over (before the two-minute mark of the power play), the first minor ends and the penalty clock goes down to two minutes.
 If a goal is scored during the second minor (after the two-minute mark of the power play), the penalty ends.
 Unlike minor penalties, major penalties must be served to their full completion, regardless of number of goals scored during the power play.